 A common technique for the localization of robots in industrial settings is to augment the local environment with specific landmarks (often visual) that can be sensed by the robot.
 Suppose we have such a landmark scheme.
-We are interested in two Boolean random variables: D - the robot has detected a landmark and L - there is actually a landmark present.
+We are interested in two Boolean random variables: D - the robot has detected a landmark and P - there is actually a landmark present.
 Express each of the following in probability notation using these variables:

-- (a) When a landmark is present, the system correctly identifies it with probability .9.
-In other words, there is a .9 probability that the detector will activate given the presence of a landmine. - (b) Landmarks are identified falsely (i.e. when no landmark is present) with probability .01. - (c) The probability of a landmark being present is .05.
+- (a) The system correctly identifies landmarks with probability .9. - (b) Landmarks are identified falsely (i.e. when no landmark is present) with probability .01. - (c) The probability of a landmark being present is .05.